opsgang/libs/README.md

 [![Run Status](https://api.shippable.com/projects/5a588d01e0a7bb07007efbd7/badge?branch=master)](https://app.shippable.com/github/opsgang/libs)

+**You need to have GNU coreutils installed for these scripts to work.**

+Mac users: We use `realpath`, and GNU versions of `sed`, `awk`, `sort`.

+BSD flavours will not work, so `homebrew` some GNU-ey goodness if you plan to use these scripts locally.

 ## USAGE

-Typically we source all files under bash/std/ (not READMEs, though!) in our scripts
+Typically we source all scripts under bash/std/ in our scripts

 To grab these to a local dir e.g. ./lib, you can use fetch: